chr1st0scli/RainLisp/RainLisp/Docs/quick-start.md

 ﻿# Quick Start
 This guide is designed to help you get started quickly, but it also contains supplementary information to the rest of the documentation.

-It makes no assumptions about the reader's level in programming; it can be read by everyone.
+The author tried to make no assumptions about the reader's level in programming;
+the intention is that it will be readable by everyone.
+Though, some bias might have been introduced, so it's always useful to have at least some experience.

+The quick start guide also presents some general educational information that can be applicable in other contexts too.

 It is recommended to download RainLisp console to follow along the examples.